TF-IDF: Term Frequency-Inverse Document Frequency for Text Representation

 idf(t,D)=log(Ndf(t))\text{idf}(t, D) = \log\left(\frac{N}{\text{df}(t)}\right)

-• It inverts the relationship: rare words (low df) get high IDF; common words (high df) get low IDF
+• Inversion: Rare words (low document frequency) get high IDF scores, common words (high document frequency) get low scores

-• It compresses the scale: a word appearing in 1 of 1000 documents doesn't get 1000× the weight of one appearing in 100 documents.
-The difference is moderated.
+• Scale compression: A word appearing in 1 of 1000 documents doesn't get 1000× the weight of a word appearing in 100 documents.
+The logarithmic scale ensures that differences in commonness are meaningful but not overwhelming.

 Out[2]: